Skip to main content

 How to size a jockey pump?

-NFPA 20 (section A.4.26) recommends sizing the jockey pump at approximately 1% of the main pump flow.
-Example: if the main pump is 500 GPM (113 m3/h), the jockey should be ~5 GPM (1.1 m3/h).
-Jockey pressure must be sufficient to reach the system upper setpoint — typically 5-10 psi above main pump shutoff pressure.
+Consolidated design practice sizes the jockey pump at approximately 1% of main pump flow (NFPA 20 annex A.4.27 covers the pressure-maintenance pump; the criterion is replacing normal network leakage without starting the main pump).
+Example: if the main pump is rated at 500 GPM (113 m³/h), the jockey should be ~5 GPM (1.1 m³/h).
+The jockey pump pressure must be sufficient to reach the upper setpoint of the system — typically 5 to 10 psi above the main pump shutoff pressure.

-What is the difference between jockey pump and main fire pump?
+What is the difference between a jockey pump and a main fire pump?

-The main pump provides the flow and pressure needed for fire fighting (hundreds of m3/h).
-The jockey pump is much smaller (1% of main flow) and only maintains static pressure when there is no fire.
-The jockey operates frequently in short cycles; the main pump operates only in real emergencies.
+The main fire pump delivers the flow rate and pressure required for firefighting (hundreds of m³/h).
+The jockey pump is much smaller (1% of the main pump flow) and serves only to maintain static pressure when there is no fire.
+The jockey operates frequently in short cycles; the main pump operates only during an actual emergency.

-The main standards are NFPA 20 (Standard for the Installation of Stationary Pumps for Fire Protection) and NBR 16704 (Stationary pump installation for fire protection).
-Both require automatic pressure maintenance pump with setpoint logic and independent control panel.
+The main standards are NFPA 20 (Standard for the Installation of Stationary Pumps for Fire Protection) and NBR 16704 (Installation of stationary pumps for fire protection).
+Both require an automatic pressure maintenance pump with setpoint logic and an independent control panel.

-Why can't the jockey pump be eliminated from the project?
+Why can the jockey pump not be eliminated from the design?

-Without the jockey, any microscopic leak in the network (normal in systems with hundreds of joints) would cause pressure drops and repetitive main pump starts, wearing it prematurely.
+Without the jockey pump, any microscopic leak in the network (normal in systems with hundreds of joints) would cause pressure drop and repetitive activation of the main fire pump, wearing it out prematurely.
 When a real fire occurs, the main pump may have compromised service life.

 Yes.
-The jockey pump is typically a vertical multi-stage centrifugal pump in stainless steel (304 or 316), sized for low flow and high pressure.
-FB Bombas supplies jockey pumps as an integrated part of fire fighting skids, with control panel, valves and instrumentation pre-configured.
+The jockey pump is typically a vertical multistage centrifugal pump in stainless steel (304 or 316), sized for low flow rate and high pressure.
+FB Bombas supplies jockey pumps as an integrated part of their fire protection skids, with control panel, valves, and instrumentation already configured.

 What does continuous jockey pump operation mean?

-If the jockey pump operates continuously without stopping, it signals a significant system leak — larger than the jockey's replenishment capacity.
-Investigate immediately: check open sprinklers, leaking valves, damaged joints.
-Normal jockey operates in short cycles of a few minutes.
+If the jockey pump runs continuously without shutting off, it indicates a significant leak in the system — larger than the jockey pump’s capacity to replenish.
+Immediate investigation is required: check for open sprinklers, leaking valves, or damaged joints.
+A normal jockey pump operates in short cycles of a few minutes.

 How much does a fire jockey pump cost?

-Jockey pump cost varies by flow, pressure, material and panel configuration.
+The cost of a jockey pump varies based on flow rate, pressure, material, and control panel configuration.
 FB Bombas supplies the complete system (jockey + main + diesel + panel) as an integrated skid.
-Request a quote with your project data for specific pricing.
+Request a quote with your project data for a specific quotation.

 Companies that Trust FB Bombas